MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationStrengthPolicy.md

 ### -CombinationConfigurations
 Settings that may be used to require specific types or instances of an authentication method to be used when authenticating with a specified combination of authentication methods.
-To construct, please use Get-Help -Online and see NOTES section for COMBINATIONCONFIGURATIONS properties and create a hash table.
+To construct, see NOTES section for COMBINATIONCONFIGURATIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAuthenticationCombinationConfiguration[]